Cache

 user = await cache.get("user") # returns dict

-For any picklable Python object:
+For any picklable Python object.
+Use only with trusted, in-process

 from grelmicro.cache import PickleSerializer, TTLCache